boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/line-chart/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+For more details about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/)

 #### View Data